 This was prime property for a wetland mitigation, but the planned mitigation fell through when adjoining homeowners wanted the property left untouched.
 CFC eventually deannexed the parcel because of the conflict.
 When CFC determined that restoring Heron Marsh was not feasible at that time, it elected to concentrate on restoring other properties.

 Twin Ponds is located in Lake Barrington in Twin Ponds subdivision north of Roberts Road.
 Jack Lageschulte donated 3.3 acres in 1980 and 19.5 acres in 1981.
-CFC sold a quarter of an acre in 1997.

 This preserve was farmland no longer in use when donated.
-Restoring the 22.5-acre prairie-marsh complex would require a major commitment of time and resources because the hydrology needs considerable work.
+Restoring the 22.8-acre prairie-marsh complex would require a major commitment of time and resources because the hydrology needs considerable work.
 CFC has given priority to restoration of higher quality parcels.
 However, the property has several positive characteristics.
-It is contiguous to forest preserve property, and it has neighboring residents who have generously worked on the property with CFC's permission and encouragement.
+It is contiguous to forest preserve property, and it has neighboring residents who have generously worked on the property with CFC’s permission and encouragement.

 In 2000, CFC gave Marty Stillwell, a Twin Ponds neighbor, permission to cut brush and restore native plants on its property.
 Stillwell has since left the area, but other residents, particularly Steve Baeten, continue to cut buckthorn and herbicide stumps.
 All dead buckthorn is good buckthorn, and we thank the neighbors who persist in removing it.